shatodj/bolt-shato-theme/README.md

 # bolt-boilerplate-shato-theme
-Boilerplate theme for Bolt CMS, built with webpack
+The boilerplate theme for Bolt CMS, built with Webpack

 ## Features
 - compile+minify scss from /src/scss to /dist/css